 - Appliqué the coaster in place with your choice of decorative stitch.
 You want a stitch with a wide enough swing to both the right and the left to nicely bridge the curve of the circle.

-NOTE: If you are new to appliqué, you can also check out our tutorial, How To Appliqué .
+NOTE: If you are new to Appliqué, you can also check out our tutorial, How to Appliqué Like a Pro .

 - Stitch together the 1⅜” strips end to end to create one length that is approximately 42″.

-- Wrap the fabric, right sides out, around the cord, keeping the cord centered and matching the raw edges of the fabric.
+- Wrap the fabric, Right side out, around the cord, keeping the cord centered and matching the raw edges of the fabric.